Vehicular Homicide OWI Penalties

 Penalties for Homicide by Intoxicated Use of a Vehicle, or OWI-Homicide

 In the state of Wisconsin, homicide by intoxicated use of a vehicle is considered a class D felony.
 Drivers charged with homicide by intoxicated use of a vehicle face up to 25 years in prison and fines up to $100,000.
 Wisconsin now has a non-mandatory, presumptive minimum prison sentence of five years for OWI-homicide.
 This means that the law requires a judge to impose at least a 5-year prison sentence unless the judge makes specific findings and rules that a lesser sentence is required.
-So, the pressure is now on judges to put people in prison for OWI-homicide.
+Many courts are also now holding that at least one year confinement in prison is absolutely mandatory, but as of November of 2021, this is under appeal.

 Stricter Penalties If You Have Prior OWI Charges